Skip to content

 The green heron, or Butorides virescens, is a species of small heron found throughout North and Central America.

-Its scientific name is derived from two sources: Butorides comes from the Middle English word butor, meaning “bittern”, and the Greek suffix -oides, meaning “resembling”.
+Its scientific name is derived from two sources: Butorides comes from the English word butor, meaning “bittern,” and the Greek suffix -rides, meaning “resembling.”
 The species name, virescens, is Latin for “greenish”.

-This species of heron is quite small compared to other herons and is most easily identified by its bright greenish plumage.
+This heron species is relatively small compared to others and is most easily identified by its bright greenish plumage.
 It is a solitary bird, and can often be seen stalking its prey near shallow waters and wetlands.

-The green heron is a very adaptable species and can be found in a variety of habitats, from marshes and swamps to woodlands and urban areas.
+The green heron is adaptable in various habitats, from marshes and swamps to woodlands and urban areas.

 KingdomAnimalia